(AFRICAN EMPIRES to 1500 CE – continued)

 The Solomonids addressed the problem of monarchical succession by putting Yikunno-Amlak's male descendants in a mountain retreat guarded by several hundred warriors.
 There Yikunno-Amlak's descendants remained in isolation, studied their faith, wrote poetry and composed sacred music as they awaited selection as heir to the throne.

-It was under Yikunno-Amlak's grandson, Amda Seyon (1314-44), that the Solomonids gained military dominance in Ethiopia – Solomonid rule stretching from Adulis in the north to Bali in the south.
+It was under Yikunno-Amlak's grandson Amda Seyon (1314-44) that the Solomonids gained military dominance in Ethiopia – Solomonid rule stretching from Adulis in the north to Bali in the south.
 The success of Christians against Muslims in Ethiopia did not sit well with the Muslims of Egypt.
 In Ethiopia, Amda-Seyon became concerned about retributions against his fellow Christians in Egypt.
 He demanded freedom of worship and other civil rights for Christians in Egypt, and he was prepared to fight Egypt and to ally himself with Christian Europe to end Muslim supremacy in West Asia, but no such war took place.
-The Mamluks of Egypt remained interested primarily in events in the eastern Mediterranean.
+The Mameluks of Egypt remained interested primarily in events in the eastern Mediterranean.
 Christians in Egypt were becoming more outnumbered by Muslims, and this would continue into the 1400s, with the Muslim majority increasingly blaming Christians and other minorities for their troubles.